You are here: HomeTibet Tours8 Days Nyingchi Peach Blossom Festival Tour

 • Gutong Village in Bomi Peach Blossom Valley Gutong Village in Bomi Peach Blossom Valley

-Day 4 Yigong Village – Nyingchi City / 180 km, About 4 hrs' Drive (B)
+Day 4 Yigong National Geopark – Nyingchi City / 180 km, About 4 hrs' Drive (B)

 Today's Highlights: Yigong Tea Plantations, Peach Blossoms and Rape Seed Flowers, Tibetan Knife Factory

-Wake up in Yigong Village and breathe in the crisp mountain air.
+Wake up in Yigong National Geopark and breathe in the crisp mountain air.
 This morning is dedicated to exploring this remarkable hidden paradise at a relaxed pace.
 Begin with a visit to the Yigong Tea Plantations, the first and highest tea plantation fields in Tibet, where rows of tea bushes thrive against a backdrop of forested hills.

 Continue with a leisurely walk along the peaceful river, passing through traditional villages adorned with peach blossoms and golden rapeseed flowers, painting the countryside in soft pinks and warm yellows.
 You will also visit the Tibetan Knife Factory, known as the birthplace of the famous Tibetan knives.
 Here, you can observe the entire craftsmanship process—from raw materials to forging, polishing, and the creation of beautifully decorated blades inlaid with intricate patterns and green emerald stones—offering a rare insight into this centuries-old tradition.